Single Sign On - steps to set up

 - redirect_uri=Example : https://anubhav.avalonmeta.com/oauth2/callback

 User info API URL: In this field you need to provide your complete user info API endpoint.
-An example of this would be: https://dev-rafkjfjwwnad.us.auth0.com/oauth/userinfo We use this endpoint to obtain user details that are mandatory and required for a Scenes community.
+An example of this would be: https://dev-rafkjfjwwnad.us.auth0.com/oauth/userinfo We use this endpoint to obtain user details that are mandatory and required for a community.
+This is an example of a User info API request using the above example endpoint:

 ```jsx